yashkhasbage25/AnonymizingAudioVisualData/_posts/2021-08-13-the-start-time.md

 After more searching, I found that doing a ffprobe from python's ffmpeg shows the start time, and again I found the start time of 1 sec there.

 The mystery was solved.
-However, I don't remember what was the command the cut the video with such start times.
+However, I don't remember what was the command that cut the video with such start times.